 Taking in Charge of Completed Residential Housing Estates

 The term “Taking in Charge” means that the Local Authority assumes responsibility for certain services located within the common areas and public areas associated with a particular estate.
 When a residential development is completed to the satisfaction of the Local Authority, the developer or the majority of home owners may make a written request to the Planning Department to have the estate taken in charge.
-The application may be made using the appropriate Taking in Charge application form.
+The application may be made using the appropriate Taking in Charge application form (attached to the Policy - link below).

-Longford County Council's Taking in Charge Policy and procedure in relation to taking in charge of private housing developments has regard to the requirements of Departmental Circular Letter PD 1/08 dated 26 February 2008 and DECLG circular PL5/2014, dated 5th November 2014 together with Section 180 of the Planning & Development Act 2000 (as amended) and Section 11 of the Roads Act 1993.
+Longford County Council's Taking-in-Charge-Policy---Adopted-18.06.2008 and procedure in relation to taking in charge of private housing developments has regard to the requirements of Departmental Circular Letter PD 1/08 dated 26 February 2008 and DECLG circular PL5/2014, dated 5th November 2014 together with Section 180 of the Planning & Development Act 2000 (as amended) and Section 11 of the Roads Act 1993.

 Statement of Maintenance Services to be provided by Longford County Council once your estate has been taken in charge